PTC-CMC/McCabeGroup/atomistic/README.md

 are specified within the itp files, the parameters are not.
 As such, the bonded and nonbonded parameters are pulled from ffbonded.itp and ffnonbonded.itp
+The FFXML was generated using parmed to converted forcefield.itp, and then adding some parameters that were omitted.
 ## 1,4 pairs and interactions
 There is no general rule for 1,4 scaling of nonbonded interactions.
 Instead, certain 1,4 pairs are given particular sigma and epsilon parameters.